microplot

 Last 365 days

-This package has been downloaded 11,279 times in the last 365 days.
-That's enough downloads to make it mildly famous in niche technical communities.
-A badge of honor!
+This package has been downloaded 10,792 times in the last 365 days.
+The academic equivalent of having a dedicated subreddit.
+There are fans, and maybe even a few trolls!
 The day with the most downloads was Nov 05, 2024 with 94 downloads.

 The following line graph shows the downloads per day.
 You can hover over the graph to see the exact number of downloads per day.